yingyeothon/nodejs-toolkit/README.md

 - Check if it passes all tests we write.
 - Check the version of this package.
 - `npm publish` If you want to deploy it as alone.
-- Or `npm run deploy` on **its root directory** if you want to deploy all of these packages with above processes such as building, testing and publishing.
+- Or if you want to deploy all of them, do `npm run build` and `npm run deploy` at the root directory that deploy all things after build and test them.

 ## License